Candace B. Ford

 - F: (225) 381-8029

 - Community Involvement

-Candace B. Ford is an Associate in the Baton Rouge office of Breazeale, Sachse & Wilson, L.L.P. in the Commercial Litigation practice group.
-Her principal areas of practice include litigation involving unfair trade practices and unfair competition; contract disputes; healthcare related litigation; and general business and commercial litigation issues.
+Candace B. Ford is an associate in the Baton Rouge office of Breazeale, Sachse & Wilson, L.L.P. in the Commercial Litigation practice group.
+Her principal areas of practice include litigation involving unfair trade practices and unfair competition; contract disputes; healthcare-related litigation; and general business and commercial litigation issues.
 Candace also has experience representing financial institutions, mortgage banks and lenders, mortgage loan servicers and issuers, and other consumer financial services providers in lender liability actions.
 Candace practices in both state and federal courts, and before administrative courts.

-She joined BSW after serving as an Assistant Parish Attorney for the City of Baton Rouge/Parish of East Baton Rouge where she defended the city in a variety of litigation, primarily serving as federal counsel.
+She joined Breazeale after serving as an Assistant Parish Attorney for the City of Baton Rouge/Parish of East Baton Rouge where she defended the city in a variety of litigation, primarily serving as federal counsel.
 She devoted a significant portion of her practice to representing law enforcement agencies against Section 1983 claims and other civil rights litigation.
 She also has experience defending the city against planning and zoning, personal injury, and many constitutional issues.